 Recipe from “Nonna’s Italian Kitchen” by Bryanna Clark Grogan (The Book Publishing Company, 1998)

-This vegetable-laden stew makes a delicious dinner with crusty bread.
-When reduced just a bit, it could also make a hearty pasta sauce.
+This vegetable stew makes a delicious dinner, and when reduced just a bit, it could make a hearty pasta sauce.

 Food as Medicine